simonerom/iotex-docs/docs/analytics.md

 ## Overview

-Analytics is a GraphQL web interface for reading the analyzed blockchain data.
-You can try it [here](https://analytics.iotexscan.io).
+Analytics is an application built upon IoTeX core API which extracts data from IoTeX blockchain and reindexes them for applications to use via a GraphQL web interface.
+You can use the playground [here](https://analytics.iotexscan.io).

 ## Delegate